laniakea-io/questions-traffic-rules/README.md

   </a>

 ## Second Step
-+ Import the `DriverLicence-A1.apkg` within the Ankidroid application:
++ Import the `Driver Licence A1.apkg` within the Ankidroid application:

 ## What is Anki?